Christymacarena/airflow/README.md

-Welcome to my journey through the wild world of ETL pipelines! 🚀
+I love pipelines and discovering new knowledge!
+So here is how I run ETL pipeline on Airflow from scretch.

+Three days were spent on understanding dependencies with Python script versions - not fun at all, but really useful.
+Now I configure almost everything through the Ubuntu terminal.
+How did I ever live without this?!

-So, picture this: I stumbled upon this treasure trove of data on Kaggle, packed with insights about teams and players from various sports leagues.
-While I've dabbled in predictive modeling with Prophet and regression techniques on this data, I thought, "Why not take it up a notch and build a slick ETL pipeline from scratch?"
+So, having that huge database.sqlite from Kaggle (football stat research), packed with insights about teams and players from various sports leagues, I thought, "Why not take it up a notch and build a slick ETL pipeline from scratch?"

-And thus, the adventure began. 💼

 First stop: extracting data.
 I got my hands on this nifty code snippet [here](https://gist.github.com/Christymacarena/399c40828e1041d0188ac103a8c19564).
-Trust me, it's worth its weight in gold!
+Usually, when I'm at home, I code with Google Colab, so it visualizes all nice graphs and plots, etc. Check out the entropy I built to see which league is more predictable via values of odds coefficients provided ['B365H','B365D','B365A'].
+- PNG with entropy
+Or this proof-on-data of theory that all teams play home better than away.
+- PNG with home-away bar plot

+But it's not the same to code for dashboards or for data engineering processes.
+So, I discovered Spider (highly recommended), and from the third attempt, the DAG ran without any issues.

-Next, I ventured into the realm of setting up the perfect environment.
-Out with Windows, in with Linux!
-After installing Linux and diving headfirst into the vast ocean of Apache Airflow documentation, I even indulged in not one, but TWO LinkedIn Learning video courses. 🤓
+Next, I ventured into the realm of setting up the virtual environments.
+Diving headfirst into the vast ocean of Apache Airflow documentation, I even indulged in not one, but TWO LinkedIn Learning video courses.
+And after three attempts, here we go with DAG data_pipeline3.py (link data_pipeline3.ipynb).

-Fast forward three days of relentless Googling and futile attempts to coerce the webserver to run on Windows (spoiler alert: it's a lost cause), I cracked the code!
-Airflow now gracefully glides through my Ubuntu setup like a seasoned pro.

-And that, my friend, is how I tamed the ETL beast, one line of code at a time. 💻✨
+Airflow now gracefully glides on port 8080.
+I'll keep you informed :)
+- Pic airflow run

+From zero to hero, small steps to data engineering. 💻

 Stay tuned for more tales from the data trenches!